rsekhon13/bdutil/platforms/phd/README.md

 For adding/overriding Hadoop configurations, update `configuration.json` and then  use the extension as documented.
 And contribute back if you think the defaults should be changed.

-### Can I deploy HDP manually using Ambari and/or use my own Ambari Blueprints?
+### Can I deploy PHD manually using Ambari and/or use my own Ambari Blueprints?

 Yes.
 Set `ambari_manual_env.sh` as your environment _(with the -e switch)_ instead of `ambari_env.sh`.
-That will configure Ambari across the cluster & handle all HDP prerequisites, but not trigger the Ambari Blueprints which install HDP.
+That will configure Ambari across the cluster & handle all PHD prerequisites, but not trigger the Ambari Blueprints which install PHD.

-After manually deploying your cluster, you can use `./bdutil <YOUR_FLAGS> -e platforms/hdp/ambari_manual_post_deploy_env.sh run_command_steps` to configure HDFS directories and install the GCS connector.
+After manually deploying your cluster, you can use `./bdutil <YOUR_FLAGS> -e platforms/phd/ambari_manual_post_deploy_env.sh run_command_steps` to configure HDFS directories and install the GCS connector.
 Note it uses `run_command_steps` instead of `deploy`.

 ### Can I re-use the attached persistent disk(s) across deployments?